-In order to convince people that change is needed, the change leader does not necessarily have to convince every person individually.
-In fact, people's opinions toward change are affected by opinion leaders, or those people who have a strong influence over the behaviors and attitudes of others.
+To convince people that change is needed, the change leader does not necessarily have to convince every person individually.
+In fact, people's opinions toward change are affected by opinion leaders or those people who have a strong influence over the behaviors and attitudes of others.
 Burkhardt, M. E. (1994).
 Social interaction effects following a technological change: A longitudinal investigation.
 Academy of Management Journal, 37, 869-898; Kotter, J. P. (1995, March-April).
 Leading change: Why transformations fail.
 Harvard Business Review, 73(2), 59-67.
 Instead of trying to get everyone on board at the same time, it may be more useful to convince and prepare the opinion leaders.
-Once these individuals agree that change is needed and will be useful, they will become helpful allies in ensuring that the rest of the organization is ready for change.
+Understanding one's own social networks as well as the networks of others in the organization can help managers identify opinion leaders.
+Once these individuals agree that the proposed change is needed and will be useful, they will become helpful allies in ensuring that the rest of the organization is ready for change.
 Armenakis, A. A., Harris, S. G., & Mossholder, K. W. (1993).
 Creating readiness for organizational change.
 Human Relations, 46, 681-703.
-For example, Paul Pressler, after becoming the CEO of Gap Inc. in 2002, initiated a culture change effort in the hope of creating a sense of identity among the company's many brands such as Banana Republic, Old Navy, and Gap.
-For this purpose, management segmented the employees into groups instead of trying to reach out to all employees at the same time.
-Gap Inc. started by training the 2,000 senior managers in Leadership Summits, who in turn were instrumental in ensuring the cooperation of the remaining 150,000 employees of the company.
-Nash, J. A.
+For example, when Paul Pressler became the CEO of Gap Inc. in 2002, he initiated a culture change effort in the hope of creating a sense of identity among the company's many brands such as Banana Republic, Old Navy, and Gap.
+For this purpose, employees were segmented instead of trying to reach out to all employees at the same time.
+Gap Inc. started by training the 2,000 senior managers in "leadership summits," who in turn were instrumental in ensuring the cooperation of the remaining 150,000 employees of the company.
+Nash, J. A. (Nov/Dec 2005).

-(2005, November-December).
 Comprehensive campaign helps Gap employees embrace cultural change.
 Communication World, 22(6).